A quick guide to import Indian Government Open Data to Google Sheets:

 Here’s an example of a chart created with the imported data in Google Sheets:

-Step 1: Getting the tool to import the data
+Step 1: Get the tool to import the data

 Importing physical goods from one place to another requires a conveyance–aeroplane, ship, or truck.
 Importing digital goods (data) from a source to a destination (Google Sheets, in this case) likewise requires a machine, albeit a non-tangible one.
 Amigo Data is one such machine–and this we’re going to employ.